Legalised Prostitution in Holland, Netherlands, and What It Means for Many Women and Girls

-The UK World News shown on 13th August 2010 portrayed a sorry portrait of Amsterdam's red light district.
-This liberal country has legalised prostitution, and more, in an effort to offer some control.
-Sadly for many of the women and girls it is a story of abuse, violence and captivity.
+World News aired in the U.K. August 13th, 2010, portrayed a sorry picture of Amsterdam's famous red light district.
+This liberal country has legalized prostitution, and more, in an effort to offer some control but for many of the women and girls it is a story of abuse, violence and captivity.

 Prostitutes can be seen in the windows of the red light district of Amsterdam plying their trade.

 I am no prude but in some ways this does not sit well with me.
 Still it is not my country and as long as all parties are over the age of consent and willing participants it is up to them.

 Sadly sometimes neither of those statements above apply.

 The situation has become so dire that a charity has been set up to help those affected.
 It is called Stoploverboys.NU.
 The founder of this charity Anita De Witt has said that she has helped girls as young as nine and women up to the age of 51.

 There are no age limits to the abuse but these are simply the maximum and minimum ages she has encountered so far.

 This charity currently estimates that around 5,000 females may need help as local police seem to be pretty powerless to stop what is going on.

 Females are often groomed on social networking sites and before they know it they may have been forced into prostitution by what has been termed "loverboys".

 Once caught in the trap the females are then isolated from family and friends.
 These ruthless men use the women and girls to source their lifestyles, be it drugs or the high life.